Physis21/Videos/[Learn & Understand] Von Karman vortices Part 1 - Mesh & Geometry on Salome/Details on each step.md

 ### Hole `[1:20-2:10]`

 Now we are going to generate a cylinder that will act as our main obstacle `[1:25]`.
 As a radius we'll put 0.05.
-We don't care about the height as it's going to be 2d at the end of the (set it to 1).
+We don't care about the height as it's going to be 2d at the end of the of the day (set it to 1).
 Let's now apply a translation of (Dx=0.2, DY=0.2, DZ=0) to put it in the middle of the plate `[1:38]`.
 Now we're going to perform a cut with the cut tool button `[1:48]`.
 We'll select as the main object the box that is going to be the flow and as a tool object the translated cylinder.
-You should see the cylinder disappeared and a hole in the plate where the cylinder was before `[2:04]`.
+You should see the cylinder disappeared and there is a hole in the plate where the cylinder was before `[2:04]`.

 ### Partitioning the geometry `[2:17-5:41]`